 Yesterday evening we had friends over to our apartment for our weekly oomancy session.
 As I was sweeping the floor in anticipation of their arrival, I reflected upon the first time I tried my hand at oomancy.
 Or perhaps, I muse, oomancy tried its hand at me: I had not intended to use the eggs for divination, but does it not in retrospect seem possible—even likely—that divination took place?

-—Sorry: Oomancy is divination by means of eggs.
+—My apologies to the uninitiated: Oomancy is divination by means of eggs.
 Oo means ‘eggs’ (think ovo, but without the ‘v’), and mancy means ‘, divination by means of’.
 Put it together and you have ‘eggs, divination by means of’.
-I didn't know this either until about two weeks ago.
+I only learned this quite recently myself.

 This particular morning was my assigned day to bring breakfast to share after the small religious service that took place in the Student Union Building early on Wednesday mornings, which I was accustomed to attend intermittently.
 I had decided to bring a variation on my family's traditional weekend breakfast: fresh blueberry muffins and medium-boiled eggs.
 Unfortunately, I insisted upon the being-fresh of the muffins at the expense of my presence at the service: that is, I baked them the morning of, rather than (as would have been sensible) the night before.